 The modern consensus is that the Earth is 4.543 billion years old.
 We have at least two good reasons for believing this.
-In the first place, this age forms the backbone of a geological model that is consistent with many diverse fields.
-So everything fits together and so far no other assumption has come close to answering all the questions.
+In the first place, this age forms the backbone of a geological model that is consistent with many diverse observations and fields of study.
+And so far no other estimate comes close to explaining all the observations.

 But more importantly, since the mid to late 20th century, there is a growing avalanche of unambiguous physical evidence.
 In particular we know the composition of the Earth and that its internal heat is maintained by radioactive decay.
 And we can use this radioactivity to date the formation of rocks from liquid magma.

 The methodology of science is that after many observations, we create mathematical models which are effectively curve fits.
 The challenge has been to resolve inconsistencies especially across disciplines originally thought unrelated.
 But over time understandings invariably converge to form a coherent whole.

 In one of the earliest musings, the first century Roman philosopher Lucretius, in his treatise “The Nature of Things” noted the earliest Greek writings dated only as far back as the Trojan War.
 With little allowance for pre-literate societies, he thus surmised creation occurred about 1000 B.C.
-Talmudic Jewish rabbis and such notables as Martin Luther, John Calvin and others improved on this estimate by relying on the Old Testament.
+Talmudic Jewish rabbis as well as such Protestant notables as Martin Luther, John Calvin and others improved on this estimate by relying on the Old Testament.
 They correctly noted the first five books of the Bible (1450-1290 B.C.) were among the world’s oldest written records preserving oral traditions dating as far back as 2000 B.C.
 Summing the lineages gave a rough time span of about 6000 years.
 Somewhat whimsically, the Protestant Calvinist Archbishop James Ussher in 1684 calculated the definitive moment of creation as having occurred at 6 PM on the evening of October 22, 4004 B.C.